Pruning peach trees: when & how?

 Favourite vegetables: Beetroot, celeriac, parsnip and broad beans

-Peach trees can be pruned in spring or in summer [Photo: Roxana Bashyrova/ Shutterstock.com]
+Prune peach trees in spring or summer [Photo: Roxana Bashyrova/ Shutterstock.com]

-The peach tree (Prunus persica) is a popular stone fruit that can be successfully grown in cooler climates, or in a greenhouse.
-They will thrive in a warm, bright spot that gives them enough sunlight to ripen the juicy fruits.
-Peaches flower and fruit on one-year-old wood so the main aim is replacement pruning, substituting old fruited wood with new young wood.
+The peach tree (Prunus persica) is a popular stone fruit that can be successfully grown in cooler climates or in a greenhouse.
+They will thrive in a warm bright spot that gives them enough sunlight to ripen the juicy fruits.
+Peaches flower and fruit on 1-year-old wood, so the main aim is replacement pruning that is substituting old fruited wood with new young wood.

 When to prune peach trees

-If you are wondering when to prune a peach tree, then the answer is in spring or summer, when they are in active growth.
-If the peach pruning takes place when they are growing in spring, or even just before the growth starts, it makes them less susceptible to disease or dieback.
-If pruned in the dormant season, as you would in winter with the likes of apple or pear trees, they are at risk of diseases such as silver leaf disease (Chondrostereum purpureum) entering the pruning cuts.
-Peach trees are also more prone to dieback than other fruit trees and also pruning peach trees in winter can negatively impact a tree’s cold hardiness.
+If you are wondering when to prune a peach tree, then the answer is in spring or summer, when they are actively growing.
+If the peach pruning takes place when they are growing in spring or even just before the growth starts, it makes them less susceptible to disease or dieback.
+If pruned in the dormant season, as you would in winter with the likes of apple or pear trees, they are at risk of diseases, such as silver leaf disease (Chondrostereum purpureum) entering the pruning cuts.
+Peach trees are also more prone to dieback than other fruit trees and pruning peach trees in winter can negatively impact their cold hardiness.

-The early replacement pruning in spring before flowering allows for the shape to be formed and ensures a supply of new wood to carry next year’s flowers and fruit, as peaches fruit on one-year-old wood.
-Pruning a peach tree in summer will restrict and control this growth and help ensure growth is not clustered or going in unwanted directions.
+The early replacement pruning in spring before or during flowering allows for the shape to be formed and ensures a supply of new wood to carry next year’s flowers and fruit, as peaches fruit on 1-year-old wood.
+Pruning a peach tree in summer will restrict and control its growth and help ensure growth is not clustered or going in unwanted directions.
 Summer pruning is also an ideal time to rejuvenate older trees.

 Pruning peach trees: instructions

-As mentioned earlier, the fruit on peach trees grow on one-year-old wood, so the main aim when pruning peach trees is to replace that wood that has borne fruit, with new shoots to carry the crop next year.
-As with all tree pruning, peach tree pruning should start by following the basic rules of the 3 D’s, first removing any dead, diseased and damaged branches first.
+As mentioned earlier, the fruit on peach trees grow on 1-year-old wood, so the main aim when pruning peach trees is to replace that wood that has borne fruit with new shoots to carry the crop next year.
+As with all tree pruning, peach tree pruning should start by following the basic rules of the 3 Ds: cut out any dead, diseased and damaged branches first.

 How to prune a peach tree – basic peach tree maintenance guidelines:

-• Don’t prune in winter – this will make the tree more susceptible to silver leaf and branch dieback.
+• Do not prune in winter – this will make the tree more susceptible to silver leaf and branch dieback

-• Spring is the time for replacement pruning, before or during flowers blooming.
+• Spring is the time for replacement pruning before or during flowering

-• Think one-year ahead – replacement pruning means replacing older branches with new growth.
+• Think 1 year ahead – replacement pruning means replacing older branches with new growth

-• Control new growth and rejuvenate older trees with summer pruning after the harvest.
+• Control new growth and rejuvenate older trees with summer pruning after harvest

-A newly-planted maiden peach tree should be pruned back to just above a bud around 60-75 cm from the ground.
-Any side shoots should be cut back to 2 or 3 buds from the main stem.
-Any of these side shoots, also referred to as feathers, that are closer than 60 cm from the ground should be removed in subsequent seasons.
+A newly planted maiden peach tree should be pruned back to just above a bud, around 60 to 75cm from the ground.
+Cut back any side shoots to 2 or 3 buds from the main stem.
+Any of these side shoots, also referred to as feathers, that are closer than 60cm from the ground should be removed in subsequent seasons.

 Pruning Mature Peach Trees